Naval Hospital Oakland

 Oak Knoll hospital was built during World War II to treat American military personnel wounded in the Pacific theater.
 In later years, it also treated those wounded in the Korean and Vietnam wars.
 The site was previously a golf course and country club that had closed during the Great Depression.

-Construction on a large main hospital building began in 1965, and it opened in 1968.
+Ground was broken for a new permanent hospital on December 7, 1965; the 597-bed facility was completed by mid-1968 and received its first patients that year.
 The base was officially closed in 1996 in a Navy ceremony.

 The main hospital building was imploded on April 8, 2011.

 Oak Knoll and Lehman Brothers bankruptcies

 In 2005, a partnership of Lehman Brothers and SunCal (a land developer from Southern California) bought the site for $100 million, planning to build a master-planned community featuring 960 homes, a shopping area, and a 50 acre park.
 In 2008, SunCal began demolition, but Lehman collapsed in September, cutting off financing for the project.
 Demolition work stopped for over a year, although SunCal initiated legal action against Lehman in November 2008 to obtain cleanup funds and resolve other issues involving the property.

 In October 2009, SunCal secured $550,000 from Lehman, which was used for property-wide weed abatement, cleaning up wood piles, repairing perimeter fences, and providing 24-hour armed security guards to help secure the property from trespassers.
 In March 2010, SunCal secured a written agreement between the Lehman/SunCal bankruptcy trustee and a remediation firm on a $3.7 million plan to demolish numerous wooden outbuildings throughout the former base; all of these wooden structures have since been removed.
 The former Club Knoll Officers' Club was spared for future restoration.

 In January 2011, the presiding federal judge in Lehman Brothers' bankruptcy approved the release of $1.7 million to complete the major demolition work at Oak Knoll.
 This allowed demolition of the major concrete and steel buildings to proceed, and the warehouse and the bachelor enlisted quarters have since been removed.
 The 11-story hospital building, the largest structure on the site, was taken down in the spring of 2011.
 All structures to be demolished were first cleared of lead and asbestos.

 SunCal itself is not in bankruptcy and continues to do business.
 SunCal still plans to redevelop the property into a master-planned community, but with a new financial partner.
 However, this is dependent on the outcome of the Lehman Brothers bankruptcy, which continues to proceed through court.

 In November 2008, 14 SunCal projects filed for bankruptcy protection following the Lehman Brothers collapse; these were all properties where Lehman was involved.
 The entity that owns Oak Knoll, SunCal Oak Knoll LLC, filed for Chapter 11 bankruptcy in January 2009.
 The case is in United States bankruptcy court for the Central District in Santa Ana, CA, case 8:08-bk-17588-ES.